10XGenomics/enclone/README.md

 ## Questions

-Please write to us at enclone@10xgenomics.com.
+We are greatly interested in your feedback and ideas you may have to make `enclone` as useful as possible.
+You can write to us at enclone@10xgenomics.com.
 Please note that `enclone` is beta software and that we may not be able to answer your question.